PX4/PX4-user_guide/en/config_fw/trimming_guide_fixedwing.md

    Set that value to the average offset of the pitch signal during wing-leveled flight.

 Step 3 can be performed before step 2 if you don't want to have to look at the log, or if you feel comfortable flying in manual mode.
-You can then trim your remote (with the trim switches) and report the values to `TRIM_PITCH` (and remove the trims from your transmitter) or update `TRIM_PITCH` directly during flight via telemetry and QGC.
+You can then trim your remote (with the trim switches) and report the values to `TRIM_ROLL/PITCH/YAW` (and remove the trims from your transmitter) or update `TRIM_ROLL/PITCH/YAW` directly during flight via telemetry and QGC.

 ### Auto-trimming